RedisLabs/redisraft/docs/Clustering.md

 This will set up the different RedisRaft clusters by executing `RAFT.CLUSTER INIT` and `RAFT.CLUSTER JOIN` on all clusters.
-Once the clusters are set up, the script will get shardgroup configuration using `RAFT.SHARDGROUP GET` and propagate it to other clusters using `RAFT.SHARDGROUP ADD`.
+Once the clusters are set up, the script will perform shardgroup linking using `RAFT.SHARDGROUP LINK`.

 When this is done, our setup is ready.
 We can attempt to connect to random clusters and nodes: